ornladios/ADIOS2/docs/user_guide/source/api_high/api_high.rst

 .. warning::

    The simplified APIs are not meant to be used inside applications in which the end user has no access to the IO layer and/or when performance and full functionality are critical, *e.g.* running on a HPC cluster at scale.
-Use the :ref:`Full Language Bindings APIs` instead
+Use the :ref:`Full APIs` instead

 .. note::